 Note: When you use the Configuration Wizard to configure the RDBMS security store, the Configuration Wizard provides a drop-down list for selecting the database you want to use.
 The databases appearing in this drop-down list are not exclusive to only those supported for the RDBMS security store.
-Make sure you choose a database that is supported for this purpose.
-(See Oracle Fusion Middleware Supported System Configurations at http://www.oracle.com/technology/software/products/i as/files/fusion_certification.html for the most up-to-date list.)
+Make sure you choose a database that is supported for this purpose (see "Supported Configurations" in What's New in Oracle WebLogic Server).